Nick-Archi/ECE_5440_Final_Project/README.md

 Project Name: Whack-An-LED

 Project Description: Implement whack-a-mole on a the Altera board using the Verilog hardware description language.
+					 Buttons will be pressed when the LED above it lights up.
+The sequence of these LEDS will be random.

 Modules Created: